jean-roland/LCSF_Doc/index.md

 ## Presentation

 The LCSF project is a set of tools and documentation based around the LCSF (Light Command Set Format).
-The goal is to simplify and accelerate the development and deployment of custom command sets so that you can focus on your actual project instead of fiddling with low-level protocols.
+The goal is to simplify and accelerate the development and deployment of custom sets of commands so that you can focus on your actual project instead of fiddling with low-level protocols.

 It was mainly conceived with IoT/M2M applications in mind where communication channels are heavily restricted in volume and speed.

 ## When to use

 Whenever you're developing an application where distant systems with limited resources need to automatically exchange data (send order, retrieve sensor measurements, status, reports...).
-You will often do so using a custom set of commands and responses.
+You will often do so using a custom command set and responses.

 At it's simplest, you can get away with sending ASCII characters, but when you start introducing data payloads that vary in length, when you start to have multiple versions of your commands coexisting and conflicting, it gets annoying to maintain.

-The LCSF project provides you the tools to simplify the tedious process of developping, deploying and maintaining your custom set of commands.
+The LCSF project provides you the tools to simplify the tedious process of developping, deploying and maintaining your custom command set.

 ## Project components